jessehouchins/angular-render-context/README.md

 Require `'j4'` as an app dependency and include this file in your layout or main JS package.

+### Why?

+The built in `ng-view` directive is a convenient way to provide content for unique routes within your application.
+However, it forces each route to have a unique template (and fully rerender) on routing events.

+The `render-context` directive works differently.
+It provides simple hooks to bind nested templates (or anything with access to $scope) to contextual routing changes at a specified depth.
+This means each nested context within your application can be responsible for it's own data and rendering, and only the changed parts of your layout will update then the route changes.

 ### Example Routes

 ```